ArchiveBox/docs/Docker.md

 ```

 To pass in environment variables for configuring ArchiveBox, edit `docker-compose.yml`, create a `.env` file in the project root, or specify an env file when running compose using `docker-compose --env-file=/path/to/config.env ...`.

+If you want to access your archive server with HTTPS, put a reverse proxy like Nginx or Caddy in front of `127.0.0.1:8098` to do SSL termination.

 # Docker